 Please remember that the Health Department in you area will have specific requirements.
 I am only giving you a summary of what we had to go through.
 There may be no way they will let you put the kitchen in your home.
 I just want to encourage you to be determined, and see if once you are willing to follow all the rules associated with the regulations they have in place, if they will allow it.
 You have to understand that they get calls from people frequently who think they can prepare food in their home kitchen.
 They rarely are talking to someone who is willing to spend the money it will cost to follow all the regulations.
 Once they understood that we were willing to play by the rules, they decided to let us put our kitchen in.
 We have the same regulations that any other kitchen has.
-We have training we have to have, we have to handle food according to health code, and we are inspected by heath inspectors just like any other restaurant or business that deals with food safety.
+We had training we needed to have to handle food according to health code, and we are inspected by heath inspectors just like any other restaurant or business that deals with food safety.
 It is serious business.
 You have the same responsibility and liability that any other restaurant has.
+Since 2002, home food processing food businesses are required to register their facilities under the Bio terrorism Act of 2002.
+You can do that online and it's free.